 Vehicular access / egress is directly from the R150/R151 road alongside.
 Access points will be provided along the route where it moves away from the road.
 During extreme flood events the greenway will be allowed to flood along with the road.
-Where extreme events occur beyond those considered manageable, Variable Messaging Signs will be used to advance warn users of the impact on the greenway.
+Where extreme events occur beyond those considered manageable, permanently placed Variable Messaging Signs (VMS) will be used to warn users of the potential impact on the greenway and road network.